dotnet/docs/docs/core/versions/selection.md

 ## The SDK uses the latest installed version

-SDK commands include `dotnet new`, `dotnet build` or `dotnet run`.
+SDK commands include `dotnet new`,  , or `dotnet run`.
 The `dotnet` CLI must choose an SDK version for any command.
 The .NET Core CLI uses the latest SDK installed on the machine by default.
 You'll use the .NET Core SDK v2.1.301 when it's installed, even if the project you are working with targets the .NET Core Runtime 2.0.
-Note that this is true for preview versions as well as released versions.
+You will use the latest preview versions as well as released versions.
 You can take advantage of the latest SDK features and improvements while targeting earlier .NET Core runtime versions.
 You can target multiple runtime versions of .NET Core on different projects, using the same SDK tools for all projects.

 On rare occasions, you may need to use an earlier version of the SDK.
 You specify that version in a [*global.json* file](../tools/global-json.md).
 The "use latest" policy means you only use *global.json* to specify a .NET Core SDK version earlier than the latest installed version.

 *global.json* can be placed anywhere in the file hierarchy.
 The CLI searches upward from the project directory for the first *global.json* it finds.
 You control which projects a given *global.json* applies to by its place in the file system.
 The .NET CLI searches for a *global.json* file iteratively navigating the path upward from the current working directory.
 The first *global.json* file found specifies the version used.
 If that version is installed, that version is used.
 If the SDK specified in the *global.json* is not found, the .NET CLI rolls forward to the latest SDK installed.
-This is the same as the default behavior, when no *global.json* file is found.
+Roll-forward is the same as the default behavior, when no *global.json* file is found.

 The following example shows the *global.json* syntax: